-Journaling is amazing, but you’ve probably heard this many times already.
-Journaling has lots of therapeutic benefits, plus it can simply be a lot of fun.
+Journaling comes with lots of therapeutic benefits, plus it can simply be a lot of fun.
 So you decided that you want to get started with your journal.
 The next question is: What do you write in your journal?

 Even though there aren’t any rules in journaling, you don’t want to mess it up either.
 You don’t want to fill an entire journal with thousands of words, only to later find out that you’d rather have written about something else.
 If you don’t know what to write in your journal, I’ll show you some of the things that have helped most people get started.

 By writing these things in your journal, I guarantee that you’ll never regret any of your hard work.
 Here are 7 ideas to write in your journal that are fun, meaningful, and make use of the many benefits of journaling.

 Why it’s hard to think of what to write in your journal

 As I said in the intro, there are no rules when it comes to journaling.

 But I totally understand why it might feel difficult to actually write down that first word.
 After all, there’s no going back once the ink hits the paper.

 However, here are two statements that might help you get started: